MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Dataset Curation Details

-\paragraph{Instance Description Extraction.} Fig.~\ref{supple:a1_curation_description_extraction} shows the prompt design to obtain the description of the instance.
+\paragraph{Instance Description Extraction.} Fig.~\ref{supple:a1_curation_description_extraction} shows the prompt design for instance description extraction.
 Given the prompt $P$, a selected interaction triplet $(a, k_\mathrm{sub}, k_\mathrm{obj})$, and the base nouns $\mathrm{cls}_k$ for the participating IDs, the LLM rater~\citep{grattafiori2024llama3herdmodels} produces, for every referenced instance $k \in \mathcal{K}$, a compact descriptor $\mathrm{desc}_k = (\mathrm{noun, \ app, \ spatial})$.
 Here ``noun" is a short, visually discriminable noun phrase (\emph{e.g.,} ``a man in a blue shirt"), ``app" is a one-sentence summary of salient appearance or physical attributes, and ``spatial" is a one-sentence statement of location or role in the scene.
-The descriptors are canonicalized, coverage-complete (one per ID), and linked to $(k, \mathrm{cls}_k)$, redefining the ID set as $\mathcal{K} = \{(k, \mathrm{cls}_k ,\mathrm{desc}_k )\}$.
+Descriptors are canonicalized, coverage-complete (one per ID), and linked to $(k, \mathrm{cls}_k)$, redefining ID set as $\mathcal{K} = \{(k, \mathrm{cls}_k ,\mathrm{desc}_k )\}$.
 We use this set to support grounding and to verify detected bounding boxes or masks by matching appearance and spatial cues, improving disambiguation among same-class entities.